 Feel-good articles about the TSA’s Pre-Check program continue to proliferate.
 Even as Pre-Check members report experiencing what we’ve been warning about for a year.

-To recap: Pre-Check is a program in which you are supposed to get expedited screening in exchange for paying an extra hundred bucks and giving the government more private information about yourself.
+To recap: Pre-Check is a program in which you are supposed to get expedited screening in exchange for paying an extra 85 bucks and giving the government more private information about yourself.
 “Supposed to” is the operative phrase there.
 (And it’s still, as I’ve said from the beginning, ethically indefensible: it’s the embodiment of “All Animals Are Equal But Some Animals Are More Equal Than Others.”)

 Because, as we’ve pointed out many times, Pre-Check doesn’t guarantee anything.
 You aren’t guaranteed expedited screening.
 You might not have to take your shoes off, you might not have to take your jacket off, you might not have to take your laptop out, you might not get scanned, you might not get groped.
 Might.
 The TSA’s own policy states that everyone, including Pre-Check members, can still get “randomly” pulled aside for whatever kind of search the TSA wants to do: